Learning Discretized Neural Networks under Ricci Flow: Motivation and Formulation

-The purpose of Ricci flow is to prove Thurston's Geometrization Conjecture and Poincar\'e Conjecture, which is to evolve the metric that makes the manifold become ``round".
-Here, the ``round" means that the solution of Ricci flow will not shrink to a point, but converge to a constant circle.
-Thus, the metric will evolve towards certain geometric structures and topological properties~\citep{sheridan2006hamilton}.
+where $\operatorname{Ric}$ denotes the Ricci curvature tensor, with a detailed definition available in Appendix~\ref{app1}.
+The purpose of the Ricci flow is to prove Thurston's Geometrization Conjecture and Poincar\'e Conjecture, guiding the evolution of the metric towards specific geometric structures and topological properties~\citep{sheridan2006hamilton}.